Adroiti/docs-for-code-review-tools/checkstyle-ImportControl.md

-Pattern: Check that controls what packages can be imported in each package
+Pattern: Enforce what packages can be imported in each package

 Issue: -